NaimaBousnina/Subjective_FV_Explainability_Performance_Assessment/README.md

 <table><td align="center" width="9999">

   <h1 align="center"> Subjective Explainability Performance Assessment Protocol: Software Application </h1>
-  This sub-repository contains the source code for the FV-RISE explainability approach [A RISE based explainability method for genuine and impostor face verification](https://www.it.pt/Publications/DownloadPaperConference/40796) developed by IT and presented at the 23rd International Conference of the Biometrics Special Interest Group (BIOSIG 2023).
+  This repository contains the source code and data of a software application used to validate the efficacy of a subjective explainability performance assessment protocol for visual explanations-based face verification explainability.
+The proposed protocol encompasses a set of key specifications designed to efficiently collect the subjects’ preferences and estimate explainability performance scores, facilitating the relative assessment of the explainability tools.
+This protocol aims to address the current gap in evaluating the effectiveness of visual explanation-based FV explain-ability tools, providing a structured approach for assessing their performance and comparing with alternative tools.